 Some of the social distancing rules do have the force of law, however.

 The province’s public health orders are examples.
 These include an order prohibiting gatherings of more than 50 people, and an order requiring restaurants and pubs to take measures to physically distance groups of patrons.
-The latter order spells out how establishments must keep two metres between groups of patrons and get contact information for one member of every group (among other measures).
+The latter order spells out how establishments must keep two metres between groups of patrons and take other steps to keep patrons safe.

 So far, in guidance to its bylaw officers, the province is focusing their efforts on monitoring and education.
 The officers (and police) are not empowered to fine or detain people in enforcing these orders.
 Vancouver’s bylaw officers are similarly focused on monitoring and educating to date.